M.Tech. (Computational & Data Science) Admissions, 2018

 The M.Tech.
 (CDS) Admission Process

-- Based on the application, the department will short‐list students and notify them to appear for interview at the CDS Department, Indian Institute of Science (IISc), Bangalore.
+- Based on the application, the department will short‐list students and notify them to appear for an aptitude test at Central Lecture Hall Complex of IISc and shortlisted candidates based on aptitude test performance will appear for interview at the CDS Department, Indian Institute of Science (IISc), Bangalore.

-- Pre-interview Familirization/orientation towards MTech(CDS): 15 April 2017, 10:00 AM – 1:00 PM (open to all candidates who were short listed for written test/interview, especially SC/ST candidates) at CDS 102 Seminar Hall.
+- Pre-interview Familiarization/orientation towards MTech(CDS) will typically be held the week before the interview.
+This will be open to all candidates who were short listed for written test/interview, especially SC/ST candidates.
 The short listed candidates are encouraged to attend this session.

-- The interview process will begin with a short Written Test on the first day of the interview (Mon April 17, 2017 at 11:30AM).
+- The interview process will begin with a short Written Test on the first day of the interview.
 Please bring your “call letter”, and a pen.
 SC/ST candidates need to produce their original tickets for the reimbursement.

 - The syllabus for the written test and the oral interview will be from:

-- Foundations: Linear Algebra/Matrices, Probability and Combinatorics, at the undergraduate engineering mathematics level.
+- Foundations: Linear Algebra/Matrices, Probability and Combinatorics at the undergraduate engineering mathematics level, in addition to basic Calculus and Geometry.

 - Programming: Data Structures (arrays, matrices, etc.), and Basic Programming.

-- Candidates who clear the Written Test will be asked to appear for the Oral Interview.
-The topics are similar to the written test, and we evaluate the student’s ability to think and solve problems interactively on the chalk-board.
+- The Oral Interview will evaluate the student’s ability to think and solve problems interactively on the chalk-board.
 The student will also be tested on core subjects and projects from their undergraduate.
 For e.g., Algorithms for a Computer Science student, or Fluid Mechanics for a Mechanical Engineering student.
 The typical duration of the Oral Interview is 20 minutes.